MetaNetX/MNXtools/doc/convert_manual.md

 In the yaml ouput, the mapping reports are organized according to the `chem:`/`comp:`/`reac:` identifiers of the source model to permit the utilisation of the report without considering further the mapped model.

 The mappings always provides the source `ID_src:` and destination `ID_dst:` identifiers and a `status` list made of the codes explained below.
-Some of these codes comes with additioal attributes.
+Some of these codes comes with additional attributes.
 The names of the different entities are supplied as comments to faciliate the reading of the yaml log by a human, some of these names are propagated from the source model, the other are taken from MNXref.

 The following code are produced: